maxmarcon/stockcast/README.md

 ### Running locally with mix in dev or sandbox mode

-*Dev mode* runs against the real IEX Cloud production API, whereas *sandbox mode* runs against the IEX Cloud sandbox and doesn't consume your account's API calls.
-The downside being that the data is fake.
+**Dev mode** runs against the real IEX Cloud production API, whereas **sandbox mode** runs against the IEX Cloud sandbox and doesn't consume your account's API calls, the downside being that the data is fake.

 Prerequisites: